mnoukhov/eda040/README.md

-# eda040
+# EDA040 Camera Project
-labs, exercises, and project for eda040 fall 2015
+Camera project for EDA040 Fall 2015 by int15mno and int15the